How to Replace a Power Brake Booster

 the vacuum, it has failed.
 To check this,

-start the engine, allow to run
+, allow to run

 for fifteen seconds.
 Shut the engine off and remove the check valve from the booster.